veganhacktivists/veganhacktivists/README.md

 Team Avocado is the new JavaScript focused team of the Vegan Hacktivists.
 We're going to take on more projects in the future, but as the first one we're gonna rebuild our old main website https://veganhacktivists.org/ ➡️ https://new.veganhacktivists.org/.

 We're using Next.js and Tailwind for that.
 In [this trello board](https://trello.com/b/7FMaTCuc/veganhacktivistsorg) you can find more stuff in the info column, for example, some of the images to be used, fonts, colors...
 On the board you can also access the `Things to do` cards.
-If you are doubting which card to pick first, talk to [Joaquín [TL] 🇪🇸](https://github.com/JoaquinTrinanes) and we'll take a look at the avaliable ones or even create others, in order for you to get used to the project.
+If you are doubting which card to pick first, talk to [Joaquín [TL] 🇪🇸](https://github.com/JoaquinTrinanes) and we'll take a look at the available ones or even create others, in order for you to get used to the project.

 Because this team is so new I still have to document all of this somewhere, so reach out to the **#🥑vegan-hacktivists** channel on Discord if you need anything or something is missing! 💚